• Skip to primary navigation

 Use Custom Error Values in Pivot Table

-Now, whenever the Pivot Table comes across #DIV/0! error in the source data file, you will see NA (Not Applicable) in the Pivot Table, instead of seeing an Error Value.
+Now, whenever the Pivot Table comes across #DIV/0! error in the source data file, it will be automatically replaced by NA (Not Applicable).

 2. Fix Empty Cells in Pivot Table

-Whenever the source data file for a Pivot Table contains blanks (which usually happens), you may see empty or no values in certain cells of your Pivot Table.
+Whenever the Source Data File for a Pivot Table contains blanks (which usually happens), you may see empty or no values in certain cells of the Pivot Table.

 Pivot Table With Empty Value